OREL-group/GSoC/Open Source Sustainibility using LLMs/Environment_Creation/autocoderover_setup.md

 ### ACR In Local issue mode : Set up and run on local repositories and local issues

 To run ACR on the local issue and local codebase of our toy repository,we need to first provide the docker container with access to the local folder (here "calculator_project").
-To do so, add the following flag and arguments to the `docker run -it -p 3000:3000 -p 5000:5000 acr` command:
+To do so, add the following flag and arguments to the `docker run -it -p 3000:3000 -p 5000:5000 acr1` command:
 ```
 -v "absolute//path//to//calculator_project":/calculator_project
 ```